BizTalkComponents/BizTalkComponents.github.io/_posts/2014-11-14-contributing.md

 date: 2014-11-14 12:00:00
 ---

-BizTalkComponents.Utils is a collection of utility classes on which all BizTalkComponents pipeline components depends on.

-This [blog post](http://blog.ibiz-solutions.se/integration/sharing-a-biztalk-pipeline-component-in-biztalkcomponents-component-library/) describes how to build a pipeline component using the utils library.
+This [blog post](http://blog.ibiz-solutions.se/integration/sharing-a-biztalk-pipeline-component-in-biztalkcomponents-component-library/) describes how to contribute.